BenjV/SYNO-packages/README.md

 Updating these applications can be done from within the application itself.
 So upgrading the package will normally not be needed unless Synology change the package structure again.

-Both packages needs Git from the SynoCommunity.
+The packages needs Git from the SynoCommunity.
-The package can use the python 3.8 from the SYnocommunity or the Python 3 from Synology On the versions for DSM 6 a Python 3 package needs to be installed (either from Synology or the SynoCommunity.
+The package can use the python 3.8 from the SYnocommunity or the Python 3 from Synology On the versions for DSM 6 a Python 3 package needs to be installed (either from Synology or the SynoCommunity).
-On the DSM 7 version it will use the SynoCommunity Python3.8 is installed, if not the Python3 which is included in DSM 7.
+On the DSM 7 version it will use the SynoCommunity Python3.8 is installed, if not available the Python3 which is included in DSM 7.

 The DSM 7 packages can only be installed on DSM 7.0-4000 or later.